Comparing The 10 Best Video CDN Providers for Live Streaming in 2025

 Why Use a Video Streaming CDN?

-By connecting to servers worldwide, CDNs can create a shorter video stream route from the origin server to a viewer’s computer or mobile phone.
+CDNs can create a shorter video stream route from the origin server to a viewer’s computer or mobile phone by connecting to servers worldwide.
 Using this large network of connected servers makes it easier to handle streaming video content to the user’s device should viewership increase.
-Some other benefits of using a CDN provider:

 Content Delivery Networks and Video Hosting